dzorlu/sdc/advanced_lane_detection/README.md

 Finally I applied some extra filtering like [histogram filters](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L168).
 Histogram filters are another layer to eliminate the outliers in the image by computing the pixel intensity along the horizontal axis and accepting filters that are closer to the peak for right and left lanes.

-`TransformationPipeline`[https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L258] succinctly implements the pipelining discussed so far.
-Input is the incoming video frame and the output is the warped image that is undistorted, masked, warper, and filtered.
+`TransformationPipeline` succinctly implements the pipelining discussed so far.
+Input is the incoming video frame and the output is the warped image that is undistorted, masked, warped, and filtered.

 ```
 class TransformationPipeline():